-Headaches are one of the most common health challenges.
+February headaches are one of the most common health challenges.
 At one time or another, most people suffer from headaches.
-When suffering from a headache, most people reach for Asprin, Tylenol or Ibuprofen.
-While pain killers offer temporary relief, they do not address the cause and often headaches return.
-Ayurveda, the traditional medicine from India, is a holistic, natural approach to health and well being.
-Ayurveda, utilizes herbs to offer natural relief while striving to correct internal imbalances.
+When suffering from a headache, most people reach for Aspirin, Tylenol or Ibuprofen.
+While pain killers offer temporary relief, they do not address the cause, and often the headaches return.
+Ayurveda, the traditional medicine from India, is a holistic, natural approach to health and well-being.
+Ayurveda utilizes herbs to offer natural relief while striving to correct internal imbalances.
 More importantly, Ayurveda looks toward a person’s lifestyle as the primary cause of headaches.

 Healing from any condition requires knowledge of cause (nidana) and pathology (samprapti).
 The cause of most ulcers lies in a mixture of vata and pitta provoking factors.

 This condition is healed by rebuilding the mucous membrane lining the stomach and intestinal wall.
-Following a moist or oily diet is beneficial.
+Therefore, a moist or oily diet is beneficial.
 Cooked foods and herbs with a demulcent quality help hydrate the rasa dhatu.
-Herbs such as licorice and slippery elm not only provide symptomatic relief but long term healing as well.
-Treatment of the whole person is always required and hence, the mind must be treated and a proper lifestyle restored.
+Herbs such as licorice and slippery elm provide symptomatic relief and long term healing.
+Treatment of the whole person is always required, and hence the mind must be treated and a proper lifestyle restored.

 Pitta type ulcers occur secondary to the stress of intensity.
-This usually occurs in the presence of a pitta vitiating lifestyle consisting of a highly focused intensity on goal achieving and a diet of hot, spicy foods.
+This usually occurs in the presence of a pitta vitiating lifestyle that consists of focused intensity on goal achievement and a diet of hot spicy foods.

 The person with pitta vitiation should also be encouraged to relax more and adopt less competitive activities.
-Hence benefit is gained through treating them mind and adopting a healthy pitta pacifying lifestyle.
+It is beneficial to treat their mind and adopting a healthy pitta pacifying lifestyle.